wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 ## Transitions & Animations
 ### Animating with CSS Transition
+Vue provides a comp named `transition` to meet the animation need.
+*name* prop
+use with CSS, the class name shuold be `name-enter-from`, `name-enter-active`, `name-leave-active`, `name-leave-to`.
+And the CSS prop could be `transition`.
+.e.g

 ### Fine-tuning Transitions
 *duration* prop
 set the duration time on the HTML comp element.